 - Low-cost registration & equipment needed to participate – teams can run a season for less than $600! (+ travel)

 - Competition for ages 12+ ! (in line with AMA membership)

-- Up to 21 students gain field experience at a competition – 2 to 5 (or up 7 for 2020) Flight Crew Members on a field per Flight, with 3 Flights total!
+- Up to 18 students can gain field experience at a competition – 2 to 6 Flight Crew Members on a field per Flight, with 3 Flights total!